 For officers, a home internet allowance is provided (effective September 1, 2015) at a rate of $37.50 per married officer (including those married to a non-officer) and $75.00 for single officers.

 9.3 In cases in which officers and employees periodically work in a home office, even though it is not the primary place of business, the Army will generally not cover all costs of maintaining a home office, such as internet, telephone, equipment and furnishings, but may make certain equipment, such as a small printer or a laptop computer, available for this purpose and may reimburse the officer or employee for the cost of supplies consumed (e.g. paper, printer ink, etc.).
+If a landline is used for business calls reimbursement can be received with the submission of a detailed request and receipts.
 The supervising officer/employee will make the determination as to which costs may reasonably be refunded in these circumstances.

 10.1 Flight cancellation insurance may be reimbursed for all business related travel.